 Genesis 9:6, says that whoever shed’s man’s blood by man his blood shall be shed, clearly makes the point that if you take a life you lose yours.

 Psalm 106:35-41, tells of Jews and the pagans they mingled with and how they sacrificed their own children to the Canaanite gods so much that “…the land was polluted with blood.”
 Perhaps you’ve heard or maybe even used the figure of speech: “The blood of that person’s death is on his hands!”
 Well the blood of the innocents was on the hands of even Jews, God’s chosen people, who did such things and His wrath was kindled and he removed his protective hand away from them and they were conquered and enslaved for generations.

 Now many will say “Oh, that’s Old Testament law!
-Why Jesus changed all that!”
-No he didn’t.
+Why Jesus changed all that!” but they’re wrong.

 In Matthew 26:51-52, Jesus revealed that he was a leading proponent of capital punishment.
 It tells how Peter tried to cut the head off of one of the soldiers who came to arrest Jesus but his knife went off target and severed the guy’s ear.
 Jesus told him to shield the weapon.
 “Put your sword in its place, for all who take the sword will perish by the sword.”
 That was not a prophesy.
 It was the Christ saying if you take an innocent life you give a life.
 He was articulating the law of God.

 In Acts 25:10, Paul when he appeared before Festus said that if he had done anything worthy of death he did not object to dying.

 In Romans 13:4, Paul again repeats that God believes in capital punishment telling his readers that the authorities they live under do not wield the power of the sword for nothing.
 Rather God gives it to them to protect the weak and the innocent and to avenge and punish and if necessary to dole out death to the evil.